SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 Looking back over the years, I feel very lucky for having such a big place to satisfy my curiosity.

-### But what did I wantd to learn?
+### But what did I wanted to learn?

 Since I was a child I loved using computers.
-The possibility of doing what you want (playing a game, saving images, writing text, creating files…) without worrying about physical things was like magic for me.
+The possibility of doing what you want (playing a game, saving images, writing text, creating files…) without worrying about the physical aspect of those things was like magic for me.

-As I grew up, I became interested in simple (like MS Office) and then more and more advanced software (like Blender for 3D stuff) and, in parallel, I cultivated a passion for videogames.
+As I grew up, I became interested in simple (like MS Office) and then more and more advanced software (like Blender for 3D stuff) and, in parallel, I cultivated a passion for video games.

 Spending every day a bit of time on the computer, I slowly and almost accidentally unveiled what was behind the things I was using that made them work, and so I glimpsed the beauty of programming.

 This process was guided by my tendency **to go beyond appearances and to look closer and more accurately at the things I don't know**.

-I insist a lot on this point not because I want to brag about it, I don't care at all about that, but because I think it's the attitude to always have in life and that everyone should apply for himself.
+I insist a lot on this point not because I want to brag about it (I don't care at all) but because I think it's the attitude to always have in life and that everyone should apply for himself.

 I decided that being a programmer was what I wanted for my future, and I immediately started to learn how to become it.